lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 Common ones include, but are not limited to:

 - full legal signature on a paper (or parchment) contract
-- formal statement of agreement using ritualized launguage with intent: "I, <name>, agree to xyz"
+- formal statement of agreement using ritualised language with intent: "I, <name>, agree to xyz"
 - repeated statements of agreement
   - using significant numbers (three, seven and ten are common)
-  - in short durations.
+  - in short duration's.
-- acting as if bound to the contract (ie common law marriage) for either magically significant durations or contractually significant events/actions that are distinctly related to contract and clearly not part of your non-contract/pre-contract normal life
+- acting as if bound to the contract (IE common law marriage) for either magically significant duration's or contractually significant events/actions that are distinctly related to contract and clearly not part of your non-contract/pre-contract normal life
   - marriages are consummated